 As your skin ages, it’s natural to notice increasing dryness, wrinkling, and thinness.
 But sallow skin isn’t a natural sign of aging — it has external causes.

-Keep reading to learn more about what may be behind your sallow skin and what you can do to improve it.
+Learn more about what may be behind your sallow skin and what you can do to improve it.

 Your skin is made up of two components: the dermis and epidermis.